opendatahub-io/data-engineering-and-machine-learning-workshop/doc/for-attendees.md

             user:info
     This is just Jupyter Hub's authentication system asking for permission to get access to the user:info data.
 The user needs to select "Allow selected permissions"

 3. JupyterHub is used in the Open Data Hub for spawning Jupyter notebook servers with pre-installed tools for creating AI and machine learning models.
 For more information on Jupyter notebooks, visit [https://jupyter.org/](https://jupyter.org/).
 Once logged in, click on `Start my Server`.
-You will be redirected to a page with a number of prefilled/ selected fields.
+You will be redirected to a page with a number of prefilled/selected fields.
 You don't need to change any settings -- just hit the `Spawn button`.
 This may take a few moments to complete and you will be redirected to a Jupyter notebook server.
 The default settings are as follows.
 ![defaults](../images/defaults.png)

 4. Open the `hybrid-data-engineering.ipynb` notebook by clicking on it.
 It can be found under `odh-hybrid-data-workshop/source/Notebooks/` This will open the notebook in Jupyter.
 The notebook will contain the rest of the instructions for the tutorial.

 5. Notebooks contain *cells*.
 Run each cell in your notebook by clicking on the `>| Run` button or hitting `Shift+Enter` for each cell, starting with the first.
 When a cell is actively running, it will have `[*]` on the side.
 Some cells will take time to run.
 Once done, it will have a number, such as `[1]`.
 You can go through the entire notebook until all cells are run.

+## Training and Serving Tensorflow model

+1. You used `s2i-spark-scipy-notebook:3.6` for the previous part.
+As will work with Tensorflow in this section, you ned to switch the notebook image to `s2i-tensorflow-notebook:3.6` to run your container from an image with the correct preinstalled dependencies.

+    To do that click `Control Panel` in the top right corner of the Jupyter UI and then click `Stop My Server`.

+2. Once you see the `Spawner Options` form again, change the notebook image to `s2i-tensorflow-notebook:3.6`.

+3. You will also need your OpenShift Token in `TOKEN` environment variable.
+Go back to OpenShift console and click your username in top right corner and select `Copy Login Command`.
+You will be prompted to login again and after that you will see `Display Token` link.
+You will see your token after you click on the link.

+    Copy the token and go back to JupyterHub UI.
+Put `TOKEN` in `Variable name` and paste the token into `Variable value` field and click `Start my Server` to apply these changes and start your Jupyter instance again.

+4. Open the `tf-training-serving.ipynb` notebook in `source/notebooks`.
+This notebook contains all the information needed to finish this section.

 ## Streaming Data and Monitoring Infrastructure